tosigame/Youtube_to_voice_clips/README.md

 ## Notes

 Current version uses the large Whisper model, which can require ~10–11 GB of VRAM/RAM.
 If you run into memory limits, change the model in main.py to medium, small, or base.

+## License
+This project is licensed under the [MIT License](./LICENSE).

+## Ethical Use & Disclaimer
+This is a learning project.
+Please use it responsibly.

+- Only download/transcribe content you **own** or have **explicit permission** to use.
+- Respect platform Terms of Service (e.g., YouTube) and local copyright laws.
+- The authors are not responsible for how this software is used.
+- Provided **as is**, without warranty; see the MIT license for details.